CS 70

 In the base case, where the subtree is empty, we need to replace an empty subtree with a new tree consisting of a single node.
 So we need to change a pointer that was previously nullptr to one that points to our new node.

-But we want the original pointer (wherever that is) to get updated.
-If we passed a Node* and then assigned that to a new value, we'd just be changing a pointer variable in our function and nowhere else.
+But we want the original pointer (wherever that is) to be updated.
+If we passed a Node* and then assigned that pointer to a new value, we'd just be changing a pointer variable in our function and nowhere else.
 So we need to pass a reference, a Node*&, so we can reassign the pointer to a new node.

 void IntTree::insert(int k) {